apache/arrow-site/_posts/2025-10-23-rust-parquet-metadata.md

-Getting information stored in the footer is typically the first step in reading a Parquet file, as it is required to interpret the data pages. *Parsing* the footer is often performance critical when reading data:
+Getting information stored in the footer is typically the first step in reading a Parquet file, as it is required to interpret the data pages. *Parsing* the footer is often performance critical:

 * When reading from fast local storage, such as modern NVMe SSDs, footer parsing must be completed to know what data pages to read, placing it directly on the critical